backstage/backstage/.changeset/afraid-carpets-know.md

 '@backstage/plugin-search': patch
 ---

-Add Optional Props to Override Icon for SidebarSearch Component
+Add Optional Props to Override Icon for SidebarSearch and SidebarSearchModal Component